pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/I2C.md

 Some I2C devices act as a memory device (or set of registers) that can be read from and written to.
 In this case there are two addresses associated with an I2C transaction: the slave address and the memory address.
 The following methods are convenience functions to communicate with such devices.

-<function>i2c.readfrom_mem(addr, memaddr, nbytes)</function>
+<function>i2c.readfrom_mem(addr, memaddr, nbytes, *, addrsize=8)</function>

 Read nbytes from the slave specified by addr starting from the memory address specified by memaddr.
+The addrsize argument is specified in bits and it can only take 8 or 16.

-<function>i2c.readfrom_mem_into(addr, memaddr, buf)</function>
+<function>i2c.readfrom_mem_into(addr, memaddr, buf, *, addrsize=8)</function>

 Read into buf from the slave specified by addr starting from the memory address specified by memaddr.
 The number of bytes read is the length of buf.
+The addrsize argument is specified in bits and it can only take 8 or 16.

 The return value is the number of bytes read.

-<function>i2c.writeto_mem(addr, memaddr, buf)</function>
+<function>i2c.writeto_mem(addr, memaddr, buf *, addrsize=8)</function>

 Write buf to the slave specified by addr starting from the memory address specified by memaddr.
 The argument buf can also be an integer which will be treated as a single byte.
+The addrsize argument is specified in bits and it can only take 8 or 16.

 The return value is the number of bytes written.